Team communication with Pumble

 Channels help you discuss a particular topic

-Teamwork and communication take place by channels in Pumble.
-A channel is a single location where a group of people may communicate messages, images, and/or files.
+Teamwork and communication in Pumble take place in channels.
+A channel is a single location where a group of people sends messages, images, and/or files.

 Let’s see now what features you can use in channels, how to know which channel is for you, and how you can benefit from them.

-Pin important messages
+Pin and save important messages

 Direct messages help you communicate with groups and individuals

-As it’s one of the perks of working with Pumble, you can always choose your availability and inform your colleagues about it.
-Set your notification options, enable Do Not Disturb mode, and turn off any notifications that could be disturbing.
-Flexible working has numerous advantages, but they must be balanced by effective time management, clear communication, and setting expectations.
+Flexible working has numerous advantages, but they must be balanced by effective time management, clear communication, and setting expectations.One of the perks of using Pumble is that you can always set your availability and inform your colleagues about it.
+Set your notification options, enable Do Not Disturb mode, and turn off any notifications that could be distracting.

 Search options help you find what you need

-One of the big advantages of Pumble is unlimited chat history.
+One of the significant advantages of Pumble is unlimited chat history.
 Pumble lets you see all the messages ever sent, for free.
-You can search your team’s conversation history and find an important message no matter how long ago it happened.
+You can search your team’s entire conversation history and find an important message no matter how long ago it happened.
 Use the search bar to type the term you’re searching for and no matter how long ago the conversation happened, you will find it.

-Well, use all tools that you have to keep your employees engaged and in the loop with every important information.
-Most importantly, keep your team communication on a high level and you will have high-performing employees.
+An engaged employee is one that enjoys their job and wants to benefit the company they work for.
+We suggest using all the tools at your disposal to keep your employees engaged and in the loop with every important piece of information.
+Most importantly, keep your team communication at a high level and you will have high-performing employees.